 The defendant in a DSA waives his or her trial rights and pleads guilty to the charges.
 The court schedules a sentencing for 6 months to a year into the future.
 The defendant has a chance to complete the conditions of the DSA.
 If completed, the defendant can withdraw his or her guilty plea and charges are dismissed.
 If not, they are immediately convicted.

-Even individuals who may not quality for these above eligibility programs can seek to have their record expunged following successful resolution of the matter.
+Even individuals who may not qualify for these above eligibility programs can seek to have their records expunged following the successful resolution of the matter.

-If you have been accused of a crime, our attorneys at the law office of Lotze Mosely LLP can help.
+If you have been accused of a crime, our Washington D.C. criminal attorneys at the law office of Lotze Mosely LLP can help.
 We invite you to call us today at (202) 393-0535 to arrange an initial consultation.